bokkypoobah/TopSecrets/README.md

 #### Is This Different From Trezors Shamir Backup?

 Yes.
-Trezor have their own Shamir backup system requiring different tools - see [What is Shamir backup?](https://trezor.io/learn/a/what-is-shamir-backup)
+Trezor have their own Shamir backup system requiring different tools - see [What is Shamir backup?](https://trezor.io/learn/a/what-is-shamir-backup).
+You can still use this device on your Trezor's BIP-39 mnemonic seed phrase.

 #### How Do I Remove The Read-Only Mode?